lsst-dm/dmtn-057/index.rst

 ------------------------------------

 In this design, ``Measurement`` objects will be made by factory objects separate from the task itself.
-The factory objects are created at a high level and applied to the task hierarchy as a whole, so managing the resulting measurements can be done by a single ``Job`` object.
+The factory objects are created at a high level and can be applied to the task hierarchy -- or even an entire pipeline -- as a whole, so managing the resulting measurements can be done by a single ``Job`` object.

 Measurement factories will be passed to a top-level task using a new method (``Task.accept``) after the task has completed its processing.
 Each task is responsible for calling a factory's ``actOn`` method (named thus to allow for future applications other than metrics) with itself as an argument, as well as calling ``accept`` on its subtasks recursively.